 Funder: Administration for Children and Families - ANA

-Summary: Supports projects that assess, plan, and implement activities to preserve and maintain Native American languages in tribal and Native communities.
+Summary: Supports community-driven projects to preserve and revitalize Native American languages through curriculum, education, and language materials development.